Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"stacst"`

 Abstract static expression.
-Abstract: the value does not matter and there is none, only the introduced identity (name) and its declared sort, do.
+Abstract: the value does not matter and there is none, only the introduced identity (name) and its declared sort, do, and possibly its properties defined as axioms.
+The constant is expected to be of a predicative sort; although doing otherwise will not end in a syntax error from Postiats, it is not supported.
-`ABSTYPE_DECL` has more specialized keywords better expressing the intent.

-This has little to be compared with the usual meaning of “constant”, rather think of it as if it was named “absdef”.
+This is mainly used to name a constant to which some axioms will be attached, also to be able to have readable name in expressions exported to constraint solvers.

+Example:

+        stacst c: int
+        static praxi c_lemma(): [speed:int; speed < c] void

 STADEF_DECL